AnswerDotAI/gpu.cpp/README.md

 }
 ```

-In practice, an implementation of GELU (as well as some other common kernels is
-available in `nn/shaders.h`, but for the sake of completeness this example
-includes both the host WebGPU API code and GPU device WGSL shader
-implementation.

 For those curious about what happens under the hood with the raw WebGPU API,
 the equivalent functionality is implemented using the raw WebGPU C API in
 `examples/webgpu_intro/run.cpp`.